asefatesfay/system-design-architecture/system-design-topics/67-nordstrom-platform-story.md

   per day independently.
 Peak event deployments (Anniversary Sale hotfixes) went from multi-team coordination calls to single-team PRs.

+- **Infrastructure scalability:** Moving to Kubernetes enabled horizontal auto-scaling based on traffic.
+During Anniversary Sale, the platform automatically scales from ~20 pods to 200+ pods.
+With EC2 instances, this would have required manual intervention and pre-provisioning.

-- **Scale:** All of Nordstrom.com and NordstromRack.com — every
+- **Adoption:** All of Nordstrom.com and NordstromRack.com—every
-  customer-facing web application — runs in this platform today.
+  customer-facing web application—runs in this platform today.

 ---